 Despite the game being banned left, right, and centre it sold relatively well.
 Postal 2 is the most popular game in the series.
 Official expansions and community mods started to appear, and multiplayer was added to the game using GameSpy servers.

-Postal III was set in third person.
+Postal III was set in third-person.
 It took place in a completely different city from Postal 2, and was built using Valve’s Source Engine.
-A rocky development cycle, and rescheduled release dates that spanned all the way from 2008 to its final Steam release date of December 2011, resulted in a completely non-existent marketing campaign.
-Even a year later many fans were unaware the third game had been released, and Steam did little effort to promote the sale of the game.
+A rocky development cycle, a global economic recession and rescheduled release dates that spanned all the way from 2008 to its final Steam release date of December 2011, resulted in a completely non-existent marketing campaign.
+Even a year later many fans were unaware the third game had been released, and Steam made little effort to promote the sale of the game.

 Postal 3 (2011) had a tough development cycle and was rife with bugs on release.

-The game was released in a horrifically buggy state and the promised multiplayer, free roam, and console ports where never released.
+The game was released in a horrifically buggy state and the promised multiplayer, free roam, and console ports never saw the light of day.
 Most fans didn’t know the game was outsourced and were disgusted with what RWS had done to the franchise.
 Not long after, RWS removed Postal 3 for sale from their official website.
 Jon Merchant said of this:

 RWS make no excuses for the way PIII turned out and are very open about what they think caused the game to turn out the way it did.
 Merchant explained, "Things started out well but I think they got hit pretty hard by the economic problems of 2007-8, and it all started to go downhill from there.
 The final product was very far removed from our original design, and horribly broken."